hkhailee/GOLDEN_unsupervised/TrainingYourOwnDataset.md

 Straight copy over- changed db names to rico-20.
 * batch size modified to 128 for space limitations
+* changed num classes to 20

 I think thats it for pretext...

+#### HIGHKEY NOTE: since mimicking imagenet to run pretext we will use moco and not simclr
+Additionally.
+Say you have your images in ./images/train/ for moco.py to see them all the images need to be placed in a subdirectory inside of train. for example ./images/train/1/ with the mypath.py still only pointing to ./images/ and the dataload file still only specifying ./images/train/

+# Pretext Results

+Accuracy of top-50 nearest neighbors on train set is 100.00 [34mMine the nearest neighbors (Val)(Top-5)[0m
+Fill Memory Bank [0/11]
+Mine the neighbors
+Accuracy of top-5 nearest neighbors on val set is 32.91 modification